-Get a feel for the assassin life at the expansive Koka Ninja Village.
+Get a feel for the life of a spy at the expansive Koka Ninja Village.
 Packed full of activities to test your ninja skills, a visit to the village will transform you into a legendary, stealthy shinobi.

-Walk, take a taxi or arrange for pick up by free shuttle bus from JR Koka Station.
+Walk or take a taxi from JR Koka Station.

-From Kyoto, take the JR Biwako Line—also known as the Tokaido Line—to Kusatsu.
+From Kyoto, take the JR Biwako Line—also known as the Tokaido Main Line—to Kusatsu.
 Change for the JR Kusatsu Line to Koka (about one hour).
 From JR Koka Station, the Ninja Village is a 30-minute walk.
-You may be able to catch a shuttle bus from the north entrance of the station (they'll pick you up on request), or just take a taxi.
+Alternatively, take a taxi.